 Professor Mark Stevenson

 "Most people perceive injuries or accidents as chance occurrences, but we know from scientific research that they have underlying causes and distributions like any other disease that can be studied and therefore prevented."

-Following the success of this course in 2012, MIRI will be offering advanced training in road safety management and leadership.
-Details on the Road Safety Management Leadership Program website.
+Following the success of this program in 2012 and 2013, MIRI will be offering advanced training in road safety management and leadership in 2014 (program and application details will be available later in the year).
+Please see the Road Safety Management Leadership Program website for background information.

 Each year our staff produce reports on a broad range of topics across the spectrum of injury prevention.

 Professor Ian Johnston

 Professor Peter Vulcan

 Assoc Prof Michael Fitzharris